 e.
 An employee cannot be employed partially in an exempt status and partially in a non-exempt status.
 An employee employed partially in any non-exempt status is considered entirely non-exempt.
 Each administrator appointing an employee in any non-exempt capacity is responsible for ensuring that accurate records are maintained on the total hours worked by that employee.

 f.
-Administrators are accountable for reviewing and approving complete and accurate records of hours worked by non-exempt employees under their charge.
+Administrators are accountable for reviewing and approving complete and accurate records of hours worked and leave usage by all employees under their charge.
 Neither an employee nor an administrator may disregard or circumvent the recordkeeping or overtime requirements of the FLSA or the university by instructing or permitting an employee to submit an incorrect record of hours worked and/or leave usage or by any other means.

 g.
 Violations of the Fair Labor Standards Act may result in both civil and criminal penalties including monetary fines and/or imprisonment.

 United States Department of Labor, Wage and Hour Division, Chapter 30 through Chapter